Wersja w języku polskim jest tutaj.

 - 11 Shutdown MBWE

-by holding Power for 3 seconds and wait untill all LEDs are off, then unplug from the wall and put your second clean disk in an empty bay.
+by holding Power for 3 seconds and wait untill all LEDs are off, then unplug from the power supply and put your second clean disk in an empty bay.
 If your second disk contains any data or structure (isn’t brand new), you must wipe it out before (unallocated space = no partitions, unformatted).
-See Prerequisities.
+See Prerequisites.

 - 12 Power MBWE on

 If this saved your life, you can express your happiness by your little donation.